raulpvalenzuela/CTester/README.md

 3. Open the project with NetBeans.

-4. Create a test inside that extends the class `AbstractTest`, located in the package `com.lsc.ctesterfx.test`.
+4. Create a test inside that extends the class `AbstractTest`, located in the package `com.lsc.ctesterapi`.

-5. Implement the logic inside the `run` method and return `true` or `false` if the execution is succesful or not.
+5. Implement the logic inside the `setUp`, `run` and `tearDown` methods and return `true` or `false` if the execution is succesful or not.

+Refer to this [README](/Tests&#32;Template/README.md) for more details about the `API` and the different `Libraries` that can be used from the test.

 ---

-Note: The tests can be located anywhere, there's no restrictions about package naming neither.
-However, do notice that a java file, in order to be compiled have to be inside the folder structure have to match the package name.
+Note: The tests can be located anywhere, there are no restrictions about package naming either.
+However, do notice that a java file, in order to be compiled, has to be inside the folder structure and has to match the package name.
 Here's some examples:

 ```#comment
 package testing;